Connect with us

 How many Pokemon are there?
-Including every new Scarlet & Violet Pokemon
+Including Scarlet & Violet Indigo Disk

-The first generation of Pokemon arrived when Pokemon Blue & Red were released in 1996 in Japan and 1998 in North America.
-Since then, The Pokemon Company have developed plenty of Pokemon games spanning eight generations over 25 years – including the newest games in Pokemon Scarlet & Violet.
+The first generation of Pokemon arrived when Pokemon Blue and Pokemon Red were released in 1996 in Japan and 1998 in North America.
+Since then, The Pokemon Company have developed plenty of Pokemon games spanning nine generations over 25 years – including the newest games in Pokemon Scarlet and Violet.

 With each game, trainers familiarize themselves with a new batch of memorable Pokemon.
-On November 18, Scarlet and Violet delivered the ninth generation of Pokemon that trainers are now able to catch, train, and partner in battle.
+On November 18, 2022, Scarlet and Violet delivered the ninth generation of Pokemon that trainers can catch, train, and partner in battle.
+Later, on September 13, 2023, The Teal Mask brought more creatures, and lastly, on December 14, The Indigo Disk DLC added even more.

-Here’s a full recap of how many Pokemon there are currently.
+Here’s a full recap of how many Pokemon there are in the entire franchise currently.

 How many Pokemon are there in total?

-As of November 23, 2022, there are currently 1,008 Pokemon that have appeared in the Pokemon video game franchise.
+As of December 2023, there are currently 1,025 Pokemon that have appeared in the Pokemon video game franchise.
+This follows the release and subsequent addition of new Pokemon in The Indigo Disk DLC for Scarlet and Violet.

-When Scarlet and Violet launched on November 18, the new games added 103 new Pokemon to the historic franchise.
-Adding this figure to the whopping 905 we had before that, that’s why we’ve now passed the four-digit mark when it comes to Pokemon.
+When Scarlet and Violet launched on November 18, the new games added 105 new Pokemon to the historic franchise.
+Adding this figure to the whopping 905 we had before that, the franchise surpassed the four-digit mark when it comes to Pokemon.

-Speaking of Pokemon regions, the total number of 1,008 Pokemon does not include regional variants such as Galarian Weezing or the upcoming Paldean Wooper, since they don’t have their own Pokedex number
+Keep in mind that the total amount of Pokemon does not include regional variants, such as Galarian Weezing or Paldean Wooper, since they don’t have their own Pokedex number.

 All Pokemon types

-There are currently 18 different Pokemon types with many Pokemon hybridizing and claiming two of these types at once.
+There are currently 18 different Pokemon types with many Pokemon falling under the dual-type category by claiming two of these types at once.

 Here is the complete list of Pokemon types: